mesosphere/csilvm/README.md

 ### Locking

-If the `-lockfile` parameter is specified or the `CSILVM_LOCKFILE_PATH` environment variable is set, an exclusive `flock()` is held on that file whenever any lvm2 command-line utility is invoked.
-This prevents multiple CSILVM processes from performing concurrent lvm operations that can lead to deadlocks in the underlying lvm2 implementation.
+Any command-line invocations executed by the `csilvm` process first acquires a lock on a lockfile.
+The path to the lockfile can be overridden using the `-lockfile=` option or the `CSILVM_LOCKFILE_PATH` environment variable.
+The locking behaviour can be disabled by setting the `-lockfile=` option to the empty string.
+The purpose of locking around command-line invocations is to prevent multiple `csilvm` processes from executing concurrent `lvm2` commands.
+This works around deadlocks in lvm2.
 For example, https://jira.mesosphere.com/browse/DCOS_OSS-5434 and https://github.com/lvmteam/lvm2/issues/23.

-By default no lock file is specified and no inter-process synchronization is performed.
-You are encouraged to enable locking by setting the `-lockfile=` option, for example `-lockfile=/run/csilvm.lock`.
+By default the lock file is created at `/run/csilvm.lock` so it is assumed that the `/run` directory exists and is writable by the `csilvm` process.

 ### Logging